GTC7788/raindropDetection/README.md

 corresponding to raindrop classification based on AlexNet, raindrop detection based on sliding window and superpixel from the paper, these approaches demonstrate the best accuracy as shown in the paper.

-To use these scripts, the pre-trained CNN network models must be [downloaded](https://www.dropbox.com/s/wp6wmn7nmli5e0f/Model.zip?dl=0&file_subpath=%2FModel).
+To use these scripts, the pre-trained CNN network models must be [downloaded](https://www.dropbox.com/s/wp6wmn7nmli5e0f/Model.zip?dl=0&file_subpath=%2FModel) and placed in the Model directory in this repository.

 Training datasets:
 * The custom dataset used for raindrop classification can be found in [here](https://www.dropbox.com/s/nirra2nem8vopas/dataset_code_video.zip?dl=0&file_subpath=%2Fdataset%2Fraindrop+classification+dataset)